-Procedure Description Individuals Initiation Response Involved Timeline Timeline Step Informal NWACC expects students to Student, faculty Student must Either the faculty One Appeal resolve concerns that affect member, and contact the member or Resolution their academic experience as Program Director faculty member Program Director informally as possible by first within 24 hours provides the discussing the concern with of receiving the student with a the faculty member.
-Often, as grade. decision within a result, such concerns can be 24 hours. resolved informally.
+Procedure Description Individua Is Involved Initiatio n Timelin e Respon se Timeline Step One Informal Appeal Resolution NWACC expects students to resolve concerns that affect their academic experience as informally as possible by first discussing the concern with the faculty member.
+Often, as a result, such concerns can be resolved informally.
 Most differences can be resolved at this first step, and students benefit when they learn to advocate for themselves.
-Step Formal Appeal If the appeal is still Student, faculty The Division Dean Two unresolved, the student may member, and obtain, provides faculty obtain and complete an Program Director complete, and member with a Academic Grade Appeal Form with the Division return the copy of the from the Division Secretary.
-Dean issuing a Academic student's appeal The Division Dean will make written decision Grade Appeal by the end of the an inquiry into the merits of with any Form to the working day the appeal via the following Division Dean following its steps: Recommended actions within three (3) Meet individually with the faculty member, working days of the faculty or Program faculty member then has three (3) working days 2.
-Meet individually with the student, Directors response from to submit to the dean's office the 3.
+Student, faculty member, and Program Director Student must contact the faculty member within 24 hours of receiving the grade.
+Either the faculty member or Program Director provides the student with a decision within 24 hours.
+Step Form al Appe al If the appeal is still unresolved, the student may obtain and complete an Academic Grade Appeal Form from the Division Secretary.
+The Division Dean will make an inquiry into the merits of the appeal via the following steps: 1.
+Meet individually with the faculty member, 2.
+Meet individually with the student, 3.
 Meet with the faculty member and student if needed or appropriate.
+Student, faculty member, and Program Director with the Division Dean issuing a written decision with any Recommende d actions obtain, complete, and return the Academic Grade Appeal Form to the Division Dean within three (3) working days of the faculty or Program Directors response from Step One.
+Student must sign the The Division Dean provides faculty member with a copy of the student's appeal by the end of the working day following its receipt.
+The faculty member then has three (3) working days to submit to the dean's office the

-Step One.
-Student must sign the The dean's decision will be given simultaneously in writing to the student, the faculty member against whom the appeal has been lodged, and the appropriate Program Director. indicating the date they received and returned the Academic "Faculty Response to Academic Grade Appeal" section of the form.
-Within five (5) working days of receipt of the Faculty Response of the Academic Grade Appeal Form, the Division Dean will deliver a written decision to all parties. - Hearing member may appeal the Division Dean's decision by submitting a letter of justification to the Academic Standards Committee (ASC).
-Director, and ad hoc committee coordinated by an appeal hearing must be submitted to the Division Dean in writing within three (3) working days of receipt of the dean's hearing committee will consider the appeal and render a written Retention A copy of the student appeal and completed Academic Grade Appeal Form will be placed in the student's official file.
+The dean's decision will be given simultaneously in writing to the student, the faculty member against whom the appeal has been lodged, and the appropriate Program Director.
+Academic Grade Appeal Timeline form indicating the date they received and returned the Academic Grade Appeal Form.
+"Faculty Response to Academic Grade Appeal" section of the form.
+Within five (5) working days of receipt of the Faculty Response of the Academic Grade Appeal Form, the Division Dean will deliver a written decision to all parties.
+Step Thre e Appeal Hearing Either the student or the faculty member may appeal the Division Dean's decision by submitting a letter of justification to the Academic Standards Committee (ASC).
+The Division Dean will accept and forward this letter and all supporting documents to the chair of Academic Standards.
+ASC will establish an ad hoc committee consisting of three impartial faculty members of which two must be from the Health Professions Division.
+The decision rendered from the hearing will be final.
+Student, faculty member, Program Director, and ad hoc committee coordinated by the Academic Standards Committee The request for an appeal hearing must be submitted to the Division Dean in writing within three (3) working days of receipt of the dean's decision from Step Two.
+The ad hoc hearing committee will Record Retention A copy of the student appeal and completed Academic Grade Appeal Form will be placed in the student's official file.
 If the faculty member is exonerated, no appeal or record will go into that faculty member's personnel files at either the division office or the Human Resources office.